Andsoon001/FlappyBird/README.md

 Demo：https://andsoon001.github.io/flappyBird/

+The Demo has a bug due to not match the UI.

+But it performs perfectly on the local device such as google、edge、firefox(no attribute to github)

+If you can sovle it,please contact me,thanks sinecerely!

 ## How to use
 - just download the three files in the same dir
 - click to the index.html